ronaldseoh/algorithmsunlocked/NOTES.md

       - Shortest paths are not necessarily unique, as a directed graph from `u` to `v` could contain multiple paths whose weights achieve the minimum.

 - *Single-source* shortest path in a DAG: [See the code.](https://link.iamblogger.net/q60eo)
-  - Get a topologically sorted linear order first, and then relax every vertex and their edges according to that sorted order.
+  - The idea: Get a topologically sorted linear order first, and then relax every vertex and their edges according to that sorted order.
   - `Relax()`: Determine whether passing through `u` to reach `v` gives us a shorter route than the previously known shortest path to `v`.
   - `Theta(n + m)` running time.